10 healthy habits for women in 30s

 - Get Doctor referrals: For ongoing or severe symptoms, doctors can recommend patients for specialised care, including gynecologists, endocrinologists, or dermatologists, depending on the situation.

-- Get Dr certificates: If health issues affect daily routines or employment, Hola Health’s telehealth service can provide same-day medical certificate online or multi-day medical certificates as necessary.
+- Online doctors certificate: If health issues affect daily routines or employment, Hola Health’s telehealth service can provide same-day medical certificate for work or multi-day medical certificates as necessary.

 Concerned?
 Get a specialist referral without leaving your couch in just 15 minutes.